AdityaSavara/MSRESOLVE_Workshop/README.txt

 If you have not already done so, install the required dependencies using the following command from spyder or an anaconda prompt: pip install -r requirements.txt
 If pip does not work, first install pip and spyder from the anaconda interface or typing in "conda install pip" and "conda install spyder"
 Python files can be run from an anaconda prompt by typing "python runfile.py" , or can be run by pressing the play button after opening in spyder.
+From spyder, you should restart the kernel between runs.

 00 An introductory slide.